 Today, within the space of 10 minutes, I met a black dude named Ivory and a couple from Thailand named Nukul and Rung, each on a bike.
 You really meet the coolest people on bikes — of whatever color, status or nationality.
 You never would probably barely even see them from your motorized steel pollution cage.

 The Needle Keeps Skipping on My DEF Jam Records

 (Doubt, Embarrassment Fear = DEF) I’ve had a lot of DOUBT about my abilities to bicycle very far or fast, and especially on this hilly road.
-This has been a source of EMBARRASSSMENT to me as someone who was featured in the paper for riding his bike a long way, not to mention being a blogger about bicycling.
+This has been a source of EMBARRASSMENT to me as someone who was featured in the paper for riding his bike a long way, not to mention being a blogger about bicycling.
 And due to two recent deaths of people on bikes, I’ve had alot of FEAR.
 After yesterday’s post about faith, both religious and secular, I felt a parting in the metaphysical clouds, which mirrored those in the sky letting in enough sun to dry the road sufficiently as it also warmed the earth.
 So I got on my bicycle, and being A friendly Dude, I brought my friends along for the ride.
 You can come along too as I describe it.
-Continue reading

 “Faith is taking the first step even when you don’t see the whole staircase.”

 – The Rev. Dr. Martin Luther King, Jr.